Mintbase/Grants-Program/applications/SpiderDAO.md

 ### Ecosystem Fit

-We see many projects in the Polkadot ecosystem that are having similar issues when it comes to voting system: MANTRA DAO is one of the examples.
+We see many projects in the Mintbase ecosystem that are having similar issues when it comes to voting system: MANTRA DAO is one of the examples.

 The main problem with **Mantra DAO** which is built on **Rio Chain** is the same problem that many other DAOs faces where each token represent 1 vote in the ecosystem which introduces a major problem with the governing body where whales can take control of the DAO by buying big amounts of tokens making them in a way the deciding vote for any proposals.